-For Reinstatement Cost Assessment purposes, it is recommended that the subjects be insured for a sum of not less than £200,000.
+For Reinstatement Cost Assessment purposes, it is recommended that the subjects be insured for a sum of not less than £255,000 (subject flat only).

 This figure is the estimate of the cost of rebuilding the premises and bears no direct relationship to current market value.